PgPedroGabriel/events-tickets-microservice/README.md

 * Search events by name
 * Read an event
 * Filter event and tickets for another prouposes
-* Remove ticket available count with RabitMQ
+* Remove ticket available count with RabbitMQ Consumer

 ### Checks